The next Icon Class ship from Royal Caribbean is coming very soon and will be known as “Star of the Seas.”

 Current Status of “Icon of the Seas”

-As for “Icon of the Seas,” the ship is nearing completion and will feature six record-breaking waterslides, seven pools, and over 40 dining and drinking options.
+As for “Icon of the Seas,” the ship features six record-breaking waterslides, seven pools, and over 40 dining and drinking options.

-It will serve as a benchmark for what consumers can expect from “Star of the Seas.”
+It serves as a benchmark for what consumers can expect from “Star of the Seas.”

 Further Information